josefj1519/323Compiler/README.md

 Jason Otter \
 Ian Nyguen

-The C++ prgoram will parse the source text and remove comments, spaces, and new lines.  \
+The C++ prgoram will parse source.txt and remove comments, spaces, and new lines.  \

 Result in the interim file:
 ```
   PROGRAM aba13;